 * Bring out the bird feeders and stock them with bird seed for the birds.
 Remember to provide fresh water for them too.

-University of Nebraska-Lincoln Extension in Lancaster County is your on-line yard and garden educational resource.
 The information on this Web site may or may not apply in your area.
 If you live outside of southeastern Nebraska, contact your local university extension office.